sohit-agarwal/Wexflow/README.md

 If you'd like to add a feature request please add some details how it is supposed to work.

+# More informations
+More informations about Wexflow can be found on [CodeProject](https://www.codeproject.com/Articles/1164009/Wexflow-Open-source-workflow-engine-in-Csharp).

+# License
+Wexflow is licensed under the [MIT License](https://github.com/aelassas/Wexflow/blob/master/LICENSE.txt).

 # Libraries used by Wexflow

 Here is the list of the libraries used by Wexflow: